dogwonder/donnie.dgw.ltd/README.md

 - **Guide to the Site:** An archived [guide to the site](https://web.archive.org/web/20130106005533/http://ruinedeye.com/cd/aid2.htm) has been invaluable.
 - **Creator’s Showcase:** Alexandra Jugovic, the site's creator, showcases the original site and much user journey on her [website reel](https://alexandrajugovic.com/donniedarko).
 - **Building a Sitemap:** Utilizing these resources, along with 404 errors indicated in the console and network tab, helped in constructing a sitemap of the original site.
+- **Reddit Insights:** Reddit discussions provided valuable insights and interpretations of the site's text, contributing significantly to the reconstruction process.

 ### Reconstruction and Archival Layers
 - **Multi-Layered Archive:** The current version is an archive of an archive of an archive, originating from donniedarko.com and later archive.hi-res.net.
 - **Lost Elements:** Unfortunately, some parts, particularly a few SWF files, were lost over time.
 These include files from Level 2 (`street.swf`, `love.swf`, `fear.swf`) and Level 3 (`lamp.swf`, `phone.swf`).
+These were the bits I had to reconstruct
 - **Reconstruction Efforts:** These missing parts have been reconstructed in HTML, guided by the archived guide website, the website reel, and discussions on Reddit about the site's content.

-### Community Contributions
-- **Reddit Insights:** Reddit discussions provided valuable insights and interpretations of the site's text, contributing significantly to the reconstruction process.

----

-## Experience
+## Experience and Assistance

-AI assistance
-Piecing together from Internet Archive / Videos / Original film
+Now, given the missing parts I needed to basically reconstruct flash scenes in frigging HTML.
+I've been using GitHub CoPilot for about a year now, and honestly there were some part of this I could not have achieved without it.

+Utilising some [Windows 98](https://jdan.github.io/98.css/) style assets allowed for a more authentic feel along side the orignal imagery.
+Also some pretty interesting effects via [SVG noise filters](https://aaadaaam.com)

+Additional weird things like recording audo from parts of the Flash files to reuse in the reconstrcution effort.
+Hand-copying text from screen-grabs into HTML.
+It was utternly mad, but enjoyable.

 ---